Jakub Deml: Priesthood and early literary works

-The first republic
+First republic

 Deml put high hopes in the new republican order which started in Czechoslovakia in 1918.
 Unfortunately even then he was running into problems with bureaucracy.
 He was allowed to lead a Mass but was still prohibited from preaching and confessions.
-The year 1918 was important for Jakub Deml as he met with Pavla Kytlicová who became his promoter.
+The year 1918 was important for Jakub Deml as he met with Pavla Kytlicová who became his promoter, later a publisher and a close friend.
 In 1922 Deml moved to his birthplace Tasov where he permanently settled.
 His house, designed by the famous architect Bohuslav Fuchs, served as his home until Deml's death.
 During the years of 1921 and 1928 Deml was a devoted member of Sokol.
 In 1924 Deml in one of his speeches attacked Orel, the organization competing with Sokol and for his comments was charged with slander.
-In his work Deml often criticized the Czechoslovakian prezident Tomáš Garrigue Masaryk.
+In his work Deml often criticized the Czechoslovak prezident Tomáš Garrigue Masaryk.
 His critiques eventually led to Deml's conflict with government officials and his work Šlépěje was confiscated.
 Deml's prosecution was finally stopped by the president himself.
 Later in life Deml stated that he valued president Tomáš Garrigue Masaryk, even though he disagreed with him on many points.

 The year 1929 was marked by the death of Otokar Březina.
 Deml's highly controversial work Mé svědectví o Otokaru Březinovi (My Testimony about O. Březina) had many antagonists and had a negative effect on Deml's popularity.
 In 1932 died Pavla Kytlicová, Deml's good friend, publisher, and supporter.
 That and Deml's troubling health strongly influenced his literary works from this time period.
-In 1934 Deml published one of his most famous novels Forgotten Light.
+In 1934 Deml published one of his most famous novels Forgotten Light, which reflected the death of some of the closest figures in Deml's life.
 Again, it received very negative criticism.
 A year later Deml started corresponding with Marie Rosa Junová who became his publisher until the year 1948.